PT 1. Joseph Yakow: Violence in the Odette

 WHO IS JOSEPH YAKOW?

-Joseph Yakow is a UWindsor student who attacked and assaulted a computer science student (Jordan Afolabi) in a frightening and shocking display of violence on a university campus.
+Joseph Yakow is a UWindsor student who attacked and assaulted a computer science student (Jordan Afolabi) in a frightening and shocking display of violence on the university campus.
 After Jordan defended himself from the attack, Yakow subsequently filed false allegations to the Windsor Police Service and the University of Windsor concerning the incident claiming that an “unknown black male” assaulted him without provocation.
 Yakow falsely claimed he never touched the student, never did anything to provoke the alleged beating, and had no idea why he was attacked .
 He even went as far as stating that during the alleged onslaught of the student he “blacked out” twice and saw a “white haze”.
 This is despite multiple witness accounts claiming that Yakow was the aggressor throughout the conflict.
 He explicitly stated in his police reports that he wanted the innocent student expelled from the University and criminally charged and convicted of assault and uttering threats.
-Yakow’s statements lead to the Jordan being arrested, incarcerated, and charged with assault causing bodily harm and uttering threats.
-Additionally, Jordan student was suspended from his University and banned from campus during the University’s investigation of Yakow’s claims.
-Though the University has acknowledge that Yakow’s allegations were false and that he was the one who assaulted Jordan student, Ryan Flannagan (the Associate Vice President Student Experience) has refused to take any disciplinary action.
+Yakow’s statements lead to the university student Jordan’s arrest, incarceration, and charge with assault causing bodily harm and uttering threats.
+Additionally, Jordan was suspended from attending the University and banned from campus during the University’s investigation of Yakow’s claims.
+Though the University has acknowledged that Yakow’s allegations were false and that he was the one who assaulted Jordan, Ryan Flannagan (the Associate Vice President Student Experience) has refused to take any disciplinary action.
 As far as the University is concerned Yakow is free to repeat his actions any time.

 February 14th, 2019: Joseph Yakow Assaults Jordan

 JOSEPH YAKOW ATTACKS JORDAN